Alphabetical Plant Listing

 • A full sun to part shade lover, this plant is easily grown in moist, well-drained, acidic soils.
 Best berry production and fall color occur in full sun.
 Tolerant to harsh, dry, or alkaline conditions once established.
 Drought tolerant.

 • Mass in mixed shrub borders.
-Perfect as a specimen plant, hedges, and screens, or for foundation plantings.
-Makes an excellent windbreak when planted fairly close together, so the branches can intertwine to form a living fence.
-Can be used for erosion control.
+Perfect as a specimen plant, hedges, screens, or foundation plantings.
+When planted fairly close together, it makes an excellent windbreak, so the branches can intertwine to form a living fence.
+It can be used for erosion control.

 • Can be started from seed or vegetative cuttings.

-• Native to western Canada and mountainous parts of western U.S.
+• Native to western Canada and mountainous parts of the western U.S.

 Requirements